 This guide has been a tutorial on CFD leverage as well as an explanation of how the trading part works.
-As you read this article you will gain an understanding of how the platforms work, how they operate, where the leverage comes from, and also the biggest benefits.
+As you read this article you will gain an understanding of how the platforms work, how they operate, where the credit line comes from, and also the biggest benefits.

-You will also learn what ratios are available on the different platforms and also some general tips to take away before you start out.
+You will also learn what ratios are available on the different platforms and also some general tips to take away before you start.